Alternative financing options with WE DO GOOD, Brainforest and Goparity

 The more we work with founders, the more we realize that venture capital alone isn’t enough.
 Many impact-driven entrepreneurs are looking for more flexible, founder-friendly alternatives that complement venture funding or can stand on their own.

 After hearing from many founders about their interest in different funding models, we reached out to key players in our network.
-They specialize in unique funding mechanisms designed to help impact founders scale their businesses.
+They specialise in unique funding mechanisms designed to help impact founders scale their businesses.

 Here’s what they shared: